524D/compareMS2/README.md

 ### 3.3 Running compareMS2

+After specifying the parameters, click on the "Start" button to run compareMS2 on all files in the specified directory.
+Alternatively, compareMS2 can be run on two specific files using the CLI version.

 ### 3.4 Molecular phylogenetics

 We recommend [MEGA](https://www.megasoftware.net/) creating phylogenetic trees from compareMS2 results.
 However, most phylogenetic software can take distance matrices as input for UPGMA analysis.
+This was the original use for which compareMS2 was developed, see [Palmblad and Deelder 2013](https://doi.org/10.1002/rcm.6162).

 ### 3.5 Data quality control